geoscixyz/em/content/geophysical_surveys/airborne_fdem/index.rst

 platform, which limits its depth penetration.
 For the case histories using airborne EM in this website, please refer to:

-.. todo:: links

 - Bookpurnong: groundwater salinization evaluation
 - Tli Kwi Cho: kimberlite exploration

 .. toctree::